 Put more simply, if you have a flair for maths then you are perceived as having the potential to be a successful accountant and encouraged accordingly, but creativity is a more elusive talent and the artistic professions are seen to be more rarefied.

-The fact is that we all have an inbuilt reaction to our surroundings in terms of our personal choices of dress, food, comfort and more specifically environment; Thus the average person in the course of their life makes thousands of selective decisions which are dominated by knowledge or education – or the lack of it.
+The fact is that we all have an inbuilt reaction to our surroundings in terms of our personal choices of dress, food, comfort and more specifically environment; thus the average person in the course of their life makes thousands of selective decisions which are dominated by knowledge or education – or the lack of it.
 Those reactions are halfway to the point when we actually wish to improve, and begin to design.

 However, students aware of the challenges need to know if they can be sure their natural talents will be sufficient in a professional situation; and this includes those who may have had considerable success with their own houses/gardens or those of their friends.
-Without benefit of disciplined study such minor success does not necessarily convert into professional achievement.
+Without the benefit of disciplined study, such minor success does not necessarily convert into professional achievement.

 Often the next uncertainty may be voiced as “I can’t really draw”.
 This is a skill which is much easier to learn than my students anticipate.
-We teach students to draw far quicker than they anticipate, and of course we teach them the magic complexities of computer aided design.
+We teach students to draw far quicker than they anticipate, and of course, we teach them the magic complexities of computer aided design.
 Once mastered, CAD is almost too easy; equipped with these two systems of communication everyone will find it simple and rewarding to translate their ideas smoothly onto drawing board or screen.
 Drawing, like CAD, is a tool, not an end in itself, and in realising this the worry about the skill involved will evaporate.